-Reception can be handled in two ways: polling and interrupt-driven.
+Reception can be handled in two ways: polling and interrupt driven.
 When polling, reception is accomplished by constantly reading the Line Status Register at Base Address +5.
 Bit 0 of this register is set high whenever data are ready to be read from the chip.
 A simple polling loop must continuously check this bit and read in data as it becomes available.
-The following code fragment implements a polling loop and uses a value of 13 (ASCII Carriage Return) as an end-of-transmission marker:
+The following code fragment implements a polling loop and uses a value of 13, (ASCII Carriage Return) as an end-of transmission marker:

-- do{ while (!(inportb(BASEADDR +5) & 1)); /Wait until data ready/ data[i++]= inportb(BASEADDR); }while (data[i]!=13); /Reads the line until null character rec'd/ - Interrupt-driven communications should be used whenever possible and are required for high data rates.
-Writing an interrupt-driven receiver is not much more complex than writing a polled receiver, but care should be taken when installing or removing your interrupt handler to avoid writing the wrong interrupt, disabling the wrong interrupt, or turning interruptions off for too long a period.
+do{ while (!(inportb(BASEADDR +5) & 1)); /Wait until data ready/ data[i++]= inportb(BASEADDR); }while (data[i]!=13); /Reads the line until null character rec'd/

+Interrupt-driven communications should be used whenever possible and is required for high data rates.
+Writing an interrupt-driven receiver is not much more complex than writing a polled receiver but care should be taken when installing or removing your interrupt handler to avoid writing the wrong interrupt, disabling the wrong interrupt, or turning interrupts off for too long a period.

 The handler would first read the Interrupt Identification Register at Base Address +2.
 If the interrupt is for Received Data Available, the handler then reads the data.
 If no interrupt is pending, control exits the routine.
-A sample handler, written in C, is as follows:

-- readback = inportb(BASEADDR +2); if(readback & 4) data[i++] = inportb(BASEADDR); outportb(0x20,0x20); return: - readback = inportb(BASEADDR +2); if(readback & 4) data[i++] = inportb(BASEADDR); outportb(0x20,0x20); return
+A sample handler, written in C, is as follows: readback = inportb(BASEADDR +2); if(readback & 4) /Readback will be set to 4 if data are available/ data[i++] = inportb(BASEADDR); outportb(0x20,0x20); /Write EOI to 8259 Interrupt Controller/ return;